aerospike/aerospike-vector-search-examples/docker/README.md

 Locate valid `features.conf` in the `./config` directory:

 > [!IMPORTANT]
-> If you are running MacOS you will need to replace all occurances of port 5000 with
+> If you are running MacOS you will need to replace all occurrences of port 5000 with
 > port 5002 in your docker compose file and aerospike-proximus.yml file.

 ## Installation Aerospike and AVS Clusters (docker-compose)